 Permanent U.S. Residents (green card)- Issued 12 months prior to the first day of the quarter

-If you are able to provide documentation of final approval for Permanent Resident immigrant status, you may apply for Washington State residency, if you also meet the following conditions:
+You may apply for Washington State residency, if you meet the following conditions:

 - Your application for adjustment to Permanent Resident status was filed at least 12 months prior to the first day of the quarter for which they are requesting to be classified as Washington residents.